 - Click here for maps and detailed directions.

-- Visitors to the USS IOWA can park in the Port of Los Angeles lot adjacent to the ship.
+- Visitors to the Battleship IOWA can park in the Port of Los Angeles lot adjacent to the ship.
 The lot is accessible from 1st Street & Harbor Boulevard and the charge is $1.00 per hour.

 - There are many obstacles on the ship such as uneven decking, high door frames and many sets of stairs that are safety hazards.
 For that reason, no wheelchairs are allowed aboard the ship and those using canes and walkers should use extra caution.

 - Visiting the Battleship IOWA can be a very rewarding family experience and children are welcomed on board!